andreas-glaser/qbak/docs/COMMIT_GUIDE.md

 git diff --staged
 ```

+Use these to inventory exactly what changed.
+Make sure your commit
+subject and body accurately reflect the diff: what changed, why it
+was needed, and any notable side‑effects.

 2) Run code quality checks (choose one)
 ```bash
 # Using Docker tools (no local Rust needed)